Hannah Moffat: Look North

 Moffat joined the Look North team in July 2004 and despite growing up in Scotland, happily settled herself in Lincolnshire.

-Her love of the area was born when she first started her career as a weather forecaster, covering behind Paul Hudson and Lisa Gallagher in 2001.
-And after two years honing her journalism and reporting skills in London and the South East on South East Today she jumped at the chance to come back up North to join the Look North team as their breakfast presenter.
+She started her career as a weather forecaster, covering behind Paul Hudson and Lisa Gallagher in 2001.
+And after two years of journalism and reporting skills in London and the South East on South East Today she jumped at the chance to come back up North to join the Look North team as their breakfast presenter.

 Since then Moffat has been seen reporting from across Lincolnshire, and has recently bought her own home in the county "I really feel connected to Lincolnshire, the people are so friendly and welcoming".
 She regularly presents Look North's live broadcasts and admits to particularly enjoying the Lincoln Christmas Market and Lincolnshire Show which she attends every year.

 Look North was broadcast across the whole of the Yorkshire and Lincolnshire region at the time Moffat started to work on it.
 Moffat became the regular breakfast and lunchtime weather presenter of the programme.
 When the BBC split the region into two when Moffat was honing her journalism and reporting skills in London and the South East so she re-joined Look North in 2005 to present the bulletins during BBC Breakfast from Hull.

 Moffat left Look North on Friday, 24 July 2009 to take up a new position on France24.

-Personal life

-Moffat was married on Saturday, 19 December 2009.